planetscale/docs/content/docs/adding-users.md

 ---
-title: 'Adding users to your account'
+title: 'Add users to your account'
 category: 'setting-up-your-planetscale-cndb'
 ---

-# Adding users to your account
+# Add users to your account

 This document describes how to add additional users to your PlanetScale account.